 The surprise of the scientists, however, was positive.
 On the verge of suspicion, I mean.
 They expected dead potatoes, and instead ended up with much larger plants: they are allowed to hope, but now is the time to verify that there are no anomalies.

-"Human" potatoes: this is only the beginning
+"Human" potatoes: this is just the beginning

 For now, the research is too early to expect these genetically engineered potatoes to hit the shelves of our grocery stores soon.
 And, by the way, I wouldn't buy them.
 Either way, the team will conduct various security and replication studies to make sure their yield isn't just an aberration.
 For now they are encouraged by what they have found so far.